AngryLuke/hashi-cicd/README.md

 > make install
 > ```

-Change the values of the static secrets to be used in Vault in the file `install/config/secrets.json`:
+Use the static secrets file as a template `install/config/secrets.json` to create your own and apply your custom values:
 ```json
 {
   "<tfc_var1>": "<value_to_be_set>",